andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Sort applies after filtering
 - Availability filter checks against approved and pending bookings
 - Results include resource metadata and availability status
+- Availability date/time filter validates that selected date/time is not in the past
+- Date picker prevents selection of past dates (min attribute set to today)
+- Clear all filters button appears when filters are active and resets all filter parameters

 ### 3.4 Booking & Scheduling